sharetribe/flex-docs/src/docs/operator-guides-listings/requiring-approval-for-new-listings/index.md

 published: true
 ---

-Sharetribe Flex offers you the chance to approve new listings before they go live.
-This article explains how to use this feature through the Flex Console.
+Listing approval lets you, the marketplace operator, review every new listing in your marketplace and decide if it can be published.
+You can review and approve listings directly in Console.

 ## Understanding the listing approval function

-Normally, a new listing on Flex goes live as soon as the person who created it hits the "publish" button.
+Normally, a new listing on Flex goes live as soon as the listing author publishes their listing.
 However, you can change this so that new listings need your approval before they go live.
 This means that a listing only gets published after you've checked and approved it.